Keep Your Children Safe From Window-Related AccidentsApril 23, 2019

 Your child can climb up on beds, cribs, couches and any furniture near the windows and fall.
 Young children are also at risk of strangulation from window cords.
 Make sure that tassel pull cords are kept short and loop cords should be anchored to the floor or wall.
 It’s best to have cordless window coverings in children’s room and play areas.

 Always keep an eye on your children, especially if there are windows in the room.
-Moreover, you can rely on Renewal by Andersen of Milwaukee when it comes to high-quality windows and entry doors.
+Moreover, you can rely on Renewal by Andersen of Milwaukee when it comes to high-quality windows and patio doors.
 Call us at (262) 522-3034 or fill out our online form for a free in-home consultation.
 We work with homeowners in Milwaukee.